-Provides guidance to all stakeholders (e.g. employees, managers, supervisors) on understanding, recognizing, and managing fatigue in the workplace.
-Owners and operators should establish policies and procedures to meet the purpose of this document
+Provides guidance to all stakeholders (e.g. employees, managers, supervisors) on understanding, recognizing, and managing employee fatigue in the workplace.
+Should sites decide to use this document, the owners/ operators shall establish policies and procedures to meet the purpose of this recommended practice.

-Developed for refineries, petrochemical and chemical operations, natural gas liquefaction plants, and other facilities such as those covered by the OSHA Process Safety Management Standard, 29 CFR 1910.119.
+This document was developed for refineries, petrochemical and chemical operations, natural gas liquefaction plants, and other facilities such as those covered by the OSHA Process Safety Management Standard, 29 CFR 1910.119.
 This document is intended to apply to a workforce that is commuting daily to a job location.

-Applies to all employees working night shifts, rotating shifts, extended hours/days, or call outs involved in process safety sensitive actions.
+ANSI/API RP 755 applies to all employees working night shifts, rotating shifts, extended hours/days, or call outs who are involved in process safety-sensitive actions.
 It should also be considered for others making process safety-sensitive decisions.
-On-site contractors involved in process safety sensitive actions shall have fatigue risk management systems equivalent to the criteria outlined in this document.
-Pages: 11
+On-site contractors involved in process safetysensitive actions shall have fatigue risk management systems equivalent to the criteria outlined in this document.
+Pages: 17